Ultimate Guide To Setting New Year’s Intentions

 The key to seeing growth in any area of your life is selecting very few things to focus on and giving them your all.

 I’m not going to force you to only pick one thing because I know you’re an ambitious human (but I will say that if you manage to do that, you’ll see more results in that one area than if you dilute your focus).
-As you reflect on your values and the different areas of your life, think about which 1 to 3 need the most attention to get you closer to your version of a 10/10 life.
+As you reflect on your values and the different areas of your life, think about which one needs the most attention to get you closer to your version of a 10/10 life.

 Is it your physical health?
 Is it your mental health or mindfulness?
 Is it your career or business?
 Your family or kids?
 Your partner?
 Your finances?
 Your home or environment?
 Your hobbies or adventure or travel?
 What part of your life are you ready to create big changes in this coming year?